 4. Vala’s Pumpkin Patch and Apple Orchard, Gretna

 A visit to Vala’s Pumpkin Patch and Apple Orchard is quite unlike anything else you’re likely to experience this fall.
 What began over 35 years ago as a small pumpkin patch has evolved into the premier fall adventure in the state of Nebraska.
 At a mind-boggling 400 acres, Vala’s is very large with lots of space for the whole family.
 The wide range of attractions at Vala’s means there is truly something for everyone.
-Try the walk-through adventures like the lost pumpkin mine, the corn maze, pirate maze, storybook barn, spook shed, haunted farmhouse, and haunted trail graveyard.
+Try the walk-through adventures like the lost pumpkin mine, the corn maze, pirate maze, storybook barn, spook shed, haunted farmhouse, hayrack rides, and haunted trail graveyard.

 Take a hayrack ride to the pumpkin field or the apple orchard.
 Or take a spin on the barnyard adventure ride.
 And there’s plenty more to see and do!
 Their Pigtucky Derby Pig Races are quite entertaining and super fun to watch.
 For the perfect photo op, head over to the sunflower field for its spectacular fall backdrop for the perfect fall photo.
-And don’t get me started on the incredible foods at Valas.
+And don’t get me started on the incredible foods at Vala’s.
 The food is extraordinary here and some people go to Vala’s only for the food.
 It’s that good!
 With more than 20 different food establishments, you will find something and probably many things that you like here.
 Its pies are so legendary that it has a pie pickup day around Thanksgiving — even though the grounds are technically closed.
-Vala’s is the place to revel in so much fall fun.

 Pro Tip: Get to the Pie Barn for the salted caramel apple pie.
 It’s divine and sells out regularly!